Get started with Secoda

 These tools focus on helping teams understand what data they have, where it comes from, and whether they can trust it.

-Secoda both analyzes and governs your data at the same time.
-It operates on a foundation of metadata, lineage, documentation, observability, and enterprise-grade security.
-That woven context powers trust, accuracy, and AI that speaks your organization’s language.
+Secoda both analyzes and governs your data at the same time, built on a foundation of metadata, lineage, documentation, observability, and enterprise-grade security.
+This woven context powers trust, accuracy, and AI that speaks your organization’s language while ensuring governance-first control.
+Secoda AI combines context-aware chat, charting, SQL generation, and automated documentation into one AI-driven workspace.

 What makes Secoda stand out: